sanukyadav/slate/source/index.html.md

 Key | Description
 --------- | -----------
 car | Airline Carrier Code
-terms | contains sector vise terms and details like Ticket type, cancellation penalty,service fee,Promo discount,reschedule fee,etc. Terms are valid for respective sectors.
+terms | contains sector wise terms and details like Ticket type, cancellation penalty,service fee,Promo discount,reschedule fee,etc. Terms are valid for respective sectors.
 If it is round trip, terms will be available for onward as well as return sectors. tnc | contains general tnc